dotnet/docs-maui/docs/migration/layouts.md

 </Grid>
 ```

-In Xamarin.Forms, despite not declaring that the `Grid` contains two rows, a second row would be automatically added for you. .NET MAUI doesn't do this.
-Instead, you have to explicitly specify how many rows are in the `Grid` with the `RowDefinitions` property.
+In Xamarin.Forms, despite not declaring that the <xref:Microsoft.Maui.Controls.Grid> contains two rows, a second row would be automatically added for you. .NET MAUI doesn't do this.
+Instead, you have to explicitly specify how many rows are in the <xref:Microsoft.Maui.Controls.Grid> with the `RowDefinitions` property.

 > [!IMPORTANT]
-> By default, .NET MAUI creates a `Grid` with one column and one row.
+> By default, .NET MAUI creates a <xref:Microsoft.Maui.Controls.Grid> with one column and one row.
 Therefore, it's not necessary to set the `ColumnDefinitions` and `RowDefinitions` properties if this is your intention.

 ## StackLayout

-There are several differences between the stack layouts in .NET MAUI (`StackLayout`, `VerticalStackLayout`, and `HorizontalStackLayout`) and the `StackLayout` in Xamarin.Forms.
+There are several differences between the stack layouts in .NET MAUI (<xref:Microsoft.Maui.Controls.StackLayout>, <xref:Microsoft.Maui.Controls.VerticalStackLayout>, and <xref:Microsoft.Maui.Controls.HorizontalStackLayout>) and the <xref:Microsoft.Maui.Controls.StackLayout> in Xamarin.Forms.

 The main difference is that .NET MAUI stack layouts are very simple.
 They stack their child views in a single direction until all of them have been stacked.
 They will keep going until the last child has been stacked, even if that takes them beyond the available space in the stacking direction.
 Therefore, .NET MAUI stack layouts arrange controls in a particular direction.
 They do not subdivide a space.
-This is completely different to the Xamarin.Forms `StackLayout`, which changes its layout behavior based on circumstances and the presence of any "*AndExpand" layout options, such as `FillAndExpand` or `CenterAndExpand`.
-The Xamarin.Forms `StackLayout` sometimes subdivides the space, expanding to or stopping at the edge of its container.
+This is completely different to the Xamarin.Forms <xref:Microsoft.Maui.Controls.StackLayout>, which changes its layout behavior based on circumstances and the presence of any "*AndExpand" layout options, such as `FillAndExpand` or `CenterAndExpand`.
+The Xamarin.Forms <xref:Microsoft.Maui.Controls.StackLayout> sometimes subdivides the space, expanding to or stopping at the edge of its container.
 In other cases, it expands beyond its container.

-The new stack layouts in .NET MAUI, `HorizontalStackLayout` and `VerticalStackLayout`, do not recognize the "*AndExpand" layout options.
+The new stack layouts in .NET MAUI, <xref:Microsoft.Maui.Controls.HorizontalStackLayout> and <xref:Microsoft.Maui.Controls.VerticalStackLayout>, do not recognize the "*AndExpand" layout options.
 If they encounter a child with such layout options, they simply treat it as if the "AndExpand" weren't there.
 For example, `FillAndExpand` becomes `Fill`.
-However, for simplicity of migration from Xamarin.Forms, the .NET MAUI `StackLayout` does honor the "*AndExpand" layout options, although they've been marked as obsolete.
+However, for simplicity of migration from Xamarin.Forms, the .NET MAUI <xref:Microsoft.Maui.Controls.StackLayout> does honor the "*AndExpand" layout options, although they've been marked as obsolete.
 To avoid warnings about using obsolete members, you should convert your layouts that use "*AndExpand" layout options to the appropriate layout type.
 The can be achieved as follows:

-1. If your layout is anything other than a `StackLayout`, remove all uses of "AndExpand".
-Just as in Xamarin.Forms, in .NET MAUI the "AndExpand" layout options have no effect on any layout other than `StackLayout`.
+1. If your layout is anything other than a <xref:Microsoft.Maui.Controls.StackLayout>, remove all uses of "AndExpand".
+Just as in Xamarin.Forms, in .NET MAUI the "AndExpand" layout options have no effect on any layout other than <xref:Microsoft.Maui.Controls.StackLayout>.
 1. Remove any "AndExpand" properties which are orthogonal to the stacking direction.
-For example, if you have a `StackLayout` with an `Orientation` of `Vertical`, and it has a child with a `HorizontalAligment="CenterAndExpand"` - that layout options has no effect and can be removed.
+For example, if you have a <xref:Microsoft.Maui.Controls.StackLayout> with an `Orientation` of `Vertical`, and it has a child with a `HorizontalAligment="CenterAndExpand"` - that layout options has no effect and can be removed.
-1. If you have any remaining "AndExpand" properties on a `StackLayout`, you should convert that `StackLayout` to a `Grid`.
-A `Grid` is designed to subdivide a space, and will provide the layout that "AndExpand" provided in Xamarin.Forms.
-The following example shows a Xamarin.Forms `StackLayout` that uses an "AndExpand" property:
+1. If you have any remaining "AndExpand" properties on a <xref:Microsoft.Maui.Controls.StackLayout>, you should convert that <xref:Microsoft.Maui.Controls.StackLayout> to a <xref:Microsoft.Maui.Controls.Grid>.
+A <xref:Microsoft.Maui.Controls.Grid> is designed to subdivide a space, and will provide the layout that "AndExpand" provided in Xamarin.Forms.
+The following example shows a Xamarin.Forms <xref:Microsoft.Maui.Controls.StackLayout> that uses an "AndExpand" property:

     ```xaml
     <StackLayout>